Stability of local quantum dissipative systems

 \subsection{Step 1: closeness of the fixed points}

-Topological quantum order (TQO), namely the property of certain orthogonal quantum states to be locally indistinguishable from each other, is a widely studied property of groundstate subspaces in the Hamiltonian setting.
-In the dissipative setting on the other hand, where the concept of groundstates is no longer applicable, one may define the analogous concept for periodic states of Lindbladians.
+Topological quantum order (TQO), namely the property of certain orthogonal quantum states to be locally indistinguishable from each other, is a widely studied property of ground state subspaces in the Hamiltonian setting.
+In the dissipative setting on the other hand, where the concept of ground states is no longer applicable, one may define the analogous concept for periodic states of Lindbladians.
 Below we describe the concept of Local Topological Quantum Order (LTQO)~\cite{Spiros11}, which extends the concept of TQO to the invariant subspace (periodic states) of local restrictions of the global Lindbladian.

-Please note that, in order to prove the stability result, we did not require any extra assumption like LTQO or frustration-freeness, as in the Hamiltonian proof.
-We will show in this section that indeed the rapid mixing hypotesis is sufficient to prove LTQO and a property similar to frustation freeness.
-These properties will play a role in the proof of stability, via Lemma \ref{lemma:frustated-ltqo-2}.
+We note that, in contrast to the Hamiltonian case, in order to prove the desired stability result we do not require extra assumptions like LTQO, or frustration-freeness.
+Indeed, we show in this section that rapid mixing \emph{implies} LTQO and a property similar to frustration-freeness.
+These properties will play a role in the proof of stability, via lemma~\ref{lemma:frustrated-ltqo-2}.

 \begin{definition}[Local Topological Quantum Order (LTQO)] Consider a Lindbladian $\mathcal L$.
 Take a convex set $A \subset \Lambda$ and let $A(\ell) = \{ x \in \Lambda | \dist (x,A) \le \ell \}$.
 Given two states $\rho_i\in \mathcal X_{\mathcal L_{A(\ell)}}$, $i=1,2$, consider their reduced density matrices on $A$: